- MBA‐IB Difference

 B.S., M.S., Grenoble Ecole de Management

-His present research focuses on knowledge management, cross-cultural management, distance learning, and international economics.
-Prior to his academic career, he worked as Training Department Manager in the United States for a leading French manufacturer of packaging equipment, where he developed a growing interest for knowledge management issues.
+Prior to his academic career, he worked as Training Department Manager in the United States for a leading French manufacturer of packaging equipment and lines for beverages packaged in PET, where he developed a growing interest for applied management research.